Triple Root Systems, Quasi-determinantal Quivers and Linear Free Divisors: Introduction

 We start by constructing a new root system for rational triple points using the results of \cite{M} and determine the number of roots for each RTP-singularity (cf. \cite{bourbaki}).
 In Section \ref{sect-free}, we show that, for each root, we obtain a linear free divisor (Theorem \ref{prop-lfd}).
 We also prove that this construction is independent of the orientation on the tree.
-Furthermore, using the results in \cite{granger-mond-schulze} and \cite{macarro}, we deduce that linear free divisors defined by rational triple quivers satisfy the logarithmic comparison theorem.
-In Section \ref{sect-quasi}, we generalize the results of Section \ref{sect-tripleroots} and \ref{sect-free} to rational quasi-determinantal singularities.
+Furthermore, using { the result in \cite{granger-mond-r-s}}, we deduce that linear free divisors defined by rational triple quivers satisfy the global logarithmic comparison theorem.
+In Section \ref{sect-quasi}, we { give ideas on a generalisation } to rational singularities with almost reduced Artin cycle.

 In the 1970's Gabriel proved that a quiver is of finite representation type if and only if its underlying graph is a Dynkin diagram of type A, D or E (\cite{gabriel-2}).
-Then the classical McKay correspondence described the bijection between the set of isomorphism classes of nontrivial irreducible representations of finite subgroups of $\textnormal{SL}(2,\mathbb C)$ and the vertices of the corresponding Dynkin diagram (see~\cite{M}).
-In quasi-determinantal case, even in the special case of RTP's, we do not have a Lie algebra corresponding to the singularity.
-In other words, the relation between the theory of representations of finite subgroups of our quivers and the minimal resolution of the singularity is yet to be discovered.
-Only some of the RTP's appear as quotient singularities (\cite{riemens}).
-After writing up this work, the authors realised that the geometric construction of positive roots were first discussed in Wahl's article \cite{Wahl}.
+Then the classical McKay correspondence described the bijection between the set of isomorphism classes of nontrivial irreducible representations of finite subgroups of $\textnormal{SL}(2,\mathbb C)$ and the vertices of the corresponding Dynkin diagrams of the quotient singularities (see~\cite{M}).
+In the case of rational singularities with almost reduced Artin cycle, even in the special case of RTP's, we do not have a Lie algebra corresponding to the singularity -- only some of the RTP's appear as quotient singularities (\cite{riemens}).
+In other words, the relation between the theory of representations of finite subgroups of our quivers and the minimal resolutions of these singularities is yet to be discovered.
+By constructing the root system for RTP singularities and $\textnormal{Der}(- \textnormal{log }D)$, we hope to find Lie algebras for each RTP-singularity.
+This is feasible since an explicit definition of reflexive modules for rational singularities is already given in \cite{wunram}.